top of page

 Step-by-Step

-1. Fill your pot with about 2 inches of water and bring it to a boil.
+1. Fill your pot with at least 2 inches of water and bring it to a boil.

 2. Line the bottom of your seiro with parchment or greens to prevent sticking.